lbfm-rwth/GaussParallel/README.md

 There are two different ways to use our package.
 You can either use the sequential or the parallel version of the Gauss algorithm.
-Both algorithms perform the Gauss algorithm on smaller chops of the matrix and unite those chops later.
+Both algorithms perform the Gauss algorithm on smaller blocks of the matrix and unite those blocks later.

 To use our package you should open a GAP session and type
 ```